History and Background

 and Greece.
 For more information on the national organization, please

-web site.
+visit their website.
 AHEPA local chapters are grouped in one of 26 Districts,

 each of which generally covers more than one state.

-AHEPA Foundation
+AHEPA Foundation 501(c)(3)

-Foundation was established in August 2001
+The AHEPA Columbia Foundation was established in August 2001 exclusively

-of directors made up of the following individuals:
+made up of the following individuals

-President, - Steve Bitzas
+President - Steve Bitzas

 back to top